-- The entire separate-property estate where the decedent did not leave any children, a parent, a brother or sister, or any children of a deceased brother or sister.
+- The entire separate-property estate where the deceased spouse did not leave any children, a parent, a brother or sister, or any children of a deceased brother or sister.

-- One-half of the separate-property estate where the decedent leaves: only one child or children of a deceased only child; or, no child(ren) but leaves a parent or parents, or a full or half sibling.
+- One-half of the separate-property estate where the deceased spouse leaves: only one child or children of a deceased only child; or, no child(ren) but leaves a parent or parents, or a full or half sibling.

-- One-third of the separate-property estate where the decedent leaves: more than one child; one child and the child(ren) of one or more deceased children; or, the children of two or more deceased children.
+- One-third of the separate-property estate where the deceased spouse leaves: more than one child; one child and the child(ren) of one or more deceased children; or, the children of two or more deceased children.

-What if His or Her Spouse Doesn’t Survive the Decedent Who Left No Will?
+What if the Spouse Does Not Survive a Decedent That Left No Valid Will?

-If there is no surviving spouse or surviving domestic partner of a decedent who left no will, then the decedent’s estate passes to the decedent’s surviving issue.
+If there is no surviving spouse of a decedent and the decedent did not leave a valid will, then the decedent’s estate passes to the decedent’s surviving issue.
 (Probate Code sec.
-6402(a).) “‘Issue’ of a person means all his or her lineal decedents of all generations, with the relationship of a parent and child at each generation being determined by the definitions of child and parent.”
+6402(a).) “‘Issue’ of a person means all his or her lineal descendants of all generations, with the relationship of a parent and child at each generation being determined by the definitions of child and parent.”
 (Probate Code sec.
 50.)

-The definitions of parent and child in sections 54 and 26, respectively, “refer to entitlements to intestate succession established under the Probate Code, of which Probate Code section 6453 governs who is a natural parent.
+The definitions of parent and child in sections 54 and 26, respectively, “refer to entitlements to intestate succession established under the Probate Code.
+Probate Code section 6453 governs who is a natural parent.
 Probate Code sec.
 6453 is the “exclusive means of determining paternity” in intestate proceedings., other than fatherhood by adoption.
-(See Estate of Britel (2015) .)
-Hence, if no there were no marriage of domestic partnership and no court order establishing a parental relationship, the sole means of proving a parental relationship would be through Probate 6453.
+(See Estate of Britel (2015)) Hence, if no there were no marriage of domestic partnership and no court order establishing a parental relationship, the sole means of proving a parental relationship would be through Probate 6453.

 If there is no surviving issue, then the estate passes to the decedent’s parent or parents.
 (Probate Code sec.
 6402(b).)